klippa-app/react-native-klippa-scanner-sdk/README.md

         // The message to display when the limit has been reached.
         ImageLimitReachedMessage: "You have reached the image limit",

+        // Whether to go to the Review Screen once the image limit has been reached. (default false)
+        ShouldGoToReviewScreenWhenImageLimitReached: false,

+        // Whether to hide or show the rotate button in the Review Screen. (default shown/true)
+        UserCanRotateImage: true,

+        // Whether to hide or show the cropping button in the Review Screen. (default shown/true)
+        UserCanCropManually: true,

+        // Whether to hide or show the color changing button in the Review Screen. (default shown/true)
+        UserCanChangeColorSetting: true,

         // Optional.
 Only affects Android.